Maaack/2D-Fluid-Simulation/README.md

 ## Description

-A 2D fluid simulation implemented in Godot.
+A 2D fluid simulation implemented using Godot's shader language and the Navier-Stokes equation.

-I implemented both a single-pass and multi-pass approach.
-Single-pass uses Semi-Lagrangian scheme, while multi-pass uses the more commonly recommended Jacobi iterative method for calculating both pressure and viscosity.
-After some tuning, I found that the multi-pass approach looked the best.
-The instability could be avoided at the expense of accuracy, by lowering the number of iterations.

 ## Issues

 A major hurdle to implementing even this much was the lack of multi-pass support.
 I used Godot's suggested means of simulating multi-pass post-processing from their documentation.
-However, each nested viewport appears to add a delay of a frame to the final output image.
+However, every viewport in a scene adds a delay to the final output image.
 This problem becomes more pronounced as the number of levels to the iterative pressure gradient increases.
 Tutorials suggest setting it 50-100.

+I implemented both a single-pass and multi-pass approach.
+Single-pass uses Semi-Lagrangian scheme, while multi-pass uses the more commonly recommended Jacobi iterative method for calculating both pressure and viscosity.
+After some tuning, I found that the multi-pass approach looked the best.
+Instability could be avoided at the expense of accuracy by lowering the number of iterations and total viewports in the scene.
 ## Reference Material
 * https://developer.download.nvidia.com/books/HTML/gpugems/gpugems_ch38.html
 * https://hal.inria.fr/inria-00596050/document